Overview

 Managing participant behavior in online classes or meetings

-If you encounter disruptive behavior during an online class or meeting you have a number of options in Zoom and Webex.
+If you encounter disruptive behavior during an online class or meeting you have a number of options in Zoom.

 Faculty can find information on dealing with disruptive behavior during classes in Academic Affairs Policy #12.
 For information on general student behavior expectations, visit the Standards of Conduct & Policies section of the JMU student handbook.
 To report a violation of the Standards of Conduct & Policies, contact OSARP.